Moorooka Homeless Link,

-Moorooka Homeless Link, in partnership with (Monic Social Enterprise), calls on the Government to implement a comprehensive Jobs Plan to tackle unemployment and reverse the growing rates of underemployment.
+Moorooka Homeless Link, in partnership with (Second bite), calls on the Government to implement a comprehensive Jobs Plan to tackle unemployment and reverse the growing rates of underemployment.
 We need a plan with a long-term perspective and an integrated strategy that links education, training, and government investment in genuine job opportunities.
 Such a scenario would ensure an adequate income for the unemployed and go beyond the ineffectual and haphazard policy measures that have demonized the long-term unemployed, such as Work for the Dole and punitive compliance requirements.
 Read our Federal Budget Priorities Statement 2018 for more details about what a successful Jobs Plan could entail.

 A robust social safety net

 We need increased and appropriately indexed support payments.